semahawk/uurbas.co.cc/README.markdown

-# What is this?
+# What are you, 'home' repository?

-This is just a project, for my homepage site, which You can find at [*here*](http://semahawk.heroku.com)
+I am just a simple project, for my owner's homepage site, which You can find at: [http://semahawk.heroku.com](http://semahawk.heroku.com)